UK Trades Apprenticeship Crisis: Causes and Solutions (2026) featured image

 Why Small Employers Hesitate

 SMEs train roughly 71% of all construction apprentices.
 They are the backbone of the system.
-Yet the FMB found that significant barriers prevent more from participating.
+And so when small employers hesitate, the whole pipeline suffers.

 The top barriers reported by FMB members were: concerns about training quality (51%), cost to the business (39%), risk of the apprentice dropping out (39%), and administrative burden (34%).
-For a sole trader or two-person outfit, taking on an apprentice means losing productive time to supervise, filling in paperwork, liaising with colleges, and shouldering insurance costs, all while still needing to earn enough to keep the lights on.
+I have been through this myself.
+For a sole trader or two person outfit, taking on an apprentice means losing productive time to supervise, filling in paperwork, liaising with colleges, and shouldering insurance costs, all while still needing to earn enough to keep the lights on.

 The real cost to a small business

 Beyond the apprentice's wage, employers face National Insurance contributions, workplace pension auto-enrolment, tool and PPE costs, insurance uplift, and the opportunity cost of reduced productivity while training.
-For a typical plumbing firm, the first-year cost of an apprentice can exceed £18,000 when all direct and indirect costs are accounted for.
+For a typical plumbing firm, the first year cost of an apprentice can exceed eighteen thousand pounds when all direct and indirect costs are accounted for.
+Most frustratingly, when you take on an apprentice, the government issues you with a one thousand pound grant.
+This is not even enough to cover uniform and fuel costs for the first year.

 CITB Grants Available Now